Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Introduction

-Here, we propose a model predictive control (MPC) policy that overcomes the phase disparity via full-state targeting. \red{The proposed MPC uses a control horizon with two maneuvers spaced one revolution apart, which provides sufficient controllability to track all six state components.
-Simultaneously, the one-revolution control cadence ensures our approach is consistent with the operational requirement of conducting up to a single SK maneuver per revolution.
-To minimize the propellant consumption explicitly, we employ an economic objective~\cite{Rawlings2012,Angeli2015} based solely on the control cost.
+In this work, we propose \review{an operationally compliant} MPC policy that overcomes the phase disparity via full-state targeting.
+The proposed MPC uses a control horizon with \review{at least} two maneuvers spaced one revolution apart, which provides sufficient controllability to track all six state components.
+Simultaneously, the one-revolution control cadence ensures that our approach is consistent with the operational requirement of conducting, at worst, a single SK maneuver per revolution.
+To explicitly minimize the propellant consumption, we employ an economic objective~\cite{Rawlings2012,Angeli2015} based solely on the control cost, \review{resulting in similar SK cost to XAC over extended durations}.
 The proposed MPC, hereafter denoted as SKMPC, sequentially solves a second-order cone program (SOCP) that steers the state of the spacecraft to the vicinity of the baseline at the end of its targeting horizon.
 At each iteration, the SOCP is re-instantiated by linearizing the dynamics about the steered state from the previous iteration; the SKMPC is terminated when the steered state propagated with the nonlinear dynamics lies sufficiently close to the baseline.
-We provide a brief discussion on the recursive feasibility of the SKMPC and numerically demonstrate its performance. } While other \ACCrev{MPC-based} approaches~\cite{Misra2018,Elango2022Eigenmotion,Padhi2024} also adopt a full-state tracking approach, they do not account for the requirement of a single maneuver per revolution.
-Our SKMPC meets this critical requirement, thus making it a promising approach for future missions.
+We provide a brief discussion on the recursive feasibility of the SKMPC and numerically demonstrate its performance, \review{with comparison to XAC}.

-\red{ In this work, we extend \cite{ACC2025trackingMPC} by augmenting a navigation filter to estimate the full state of the spacecraft, validating the proposed approach in a realistic output-feedback scenario.
+This work extends~\cite{ACC2025trackingMPC} by incorporating a navigation filter to estimate the full state of the spacecraft, validating the proposed approach in a realistic output-feedback scenario.
 Our simulation incorporates disturbances due to navigational uncertainty, dynamics modeling errors, control actuation errors, and random impulses imparted at scheduled times along the NRHO due to momentum wheel desaturation maneuvers.
-We provide comprehensive Monte Carlo results with varying disturbance levels, thereby quantifying the coupled performance of the filter and the SKMPC. }
+We also implement XAC and compare its performance against the SKMPC.
+We provide comprehensive Monte Carlo results with varying disturbance levels, thereby quantifying the coupled performance of the filter and the controller.